Memory Ownership and Smart Pointers

 To mitigate these issues, we can implement the design pattern of memory ownership.
 This concept suggests that resources (like objects stored in dynamically allocated memory) should have clear owners responsible for their lifecycle.
 We can imagine that certain objects or functions "own" other resources, managing their creation and destruction.

-In a sense, they try to combine the best of both worlds.
-They give us the flexibility of dynamic memory allocation, with the simplicity of stack memory allocation where memory is automatically released when it is no longer needed.
+Smart pointers are one way we can implement this ownership model in our own code.
+In a sense, they try to give us the flexibility of dynamic memory allocation, with the simplicity of stack memory allocation where memory is automatically released when it is no longer needed.

 The simplest form of smart pointer is a unique pointer, an implementation of which is available in the standard library as std::unique_ptr.
 Like any pointer, a unique pointer points to an object in memory.
 The "unique" refers to the idea that it should be the only unique pointer that points to that object.